just-buildsystem/justbuild/doc/future-designs/just-lock.md

                           // if missing, defaults to "."
-  , "cmd": [...]          // mandatory; command to run, as list of strings , "env": {...}          // optional; map of envariables needed by script }
+  , "cmd": [...]          // mandatory; command to run, as list of strings , "env": {...}          // optional; map of envariables needed by script , "inherit env": [...]      // optional; list of envariables to inherit }
   ```